 Should You Get a Union Bank CD Account?

 The CD rates from Union Bank are not competitive.
-The only exception is that some CD terms offer an interest rate greater than 2% if you make an initial deposit of $10,000 or more.
+The only exception is that some CD terms offer an interest rate of 0.20% if you make an initial deposit of $10,000 or more.
 If you can afford that initial deposit, Union Bank is worth considering.
-Otherwise you should consider another bank.
+Otherwise, you should consider another bank.